rlilow/MultiDimGrid/README.md

 ## Usage

-To use MultiDimGrid in your own code, link your program to the static library file `libmultidimgrid.a` and include the header file `MultiDimGrid.h`.
+To use MultiDimGrid in your own code, link your program to the static library file `libmultidimgrid.a` and include the header file `MultiDimGrid.hpp`.
 Both files are in the root directory.

 A small program demonstrating the usage of MultiDimGrid can be found in the directory `demo`.
 If you modify this, just re-run `make` in the root directory to rebuild it.